Who We Are

 (Convenor)

-Professor Karly Kehoe researches settler colonialism and religious minorities in the north Atlantic world during the late-eighteenth and nineteenth centuries.
-She is Professor of History and Canada Research Chair in Atlantic Canada Communities at Saint Mary's University, Canada.
+Professor S. Karly Kehoe researches settler colonialism and religious minorities in the North Atlantic world during the late-eighteenth and early nineteenth centuries.
+She is the Professor of History and Canada Research Chair in Atlantic Canada Communities at Saint Mary’s University, Canada.

 (Secretary)